huggingface/llm-vscode/README.md

 ** Announcement (Aug 25, 2023): latest version of this extension supports [codellama/CodeLlama-13b-hf](hf.co/codellama/CodeLlama-13b-hf).
 Find more info [here](#code-llama) how to test Code Llama with this extension.

 ** Announcement (Sept 4, 2023): latest version of this extension supports [Phind/Phind-CodeLlama-34B-v2](hf.co/Phind/Phind-CodeLlama-34B-v2) and [WizardLM/WizardCoder-Python-34B-V1.0](hf.co/WizardLM/WizardCoder-Python-34B-V1.0).
-Find more info [here](#phind-and-wizardcoder) how to test Code Llama with this extension.
+Find more info [here](#phind-and-wizardcoder) how to test those models with this extension.

 We also have extensions for:
 * [neovim](https://github.com/huggingface/hfcc.nvim)